MLB Rumors: ‘Bleacher Report’ Predicts Potential Cubs Trade For Manny Machado

 Secondly, the Cubs have Albert Almora, a very close friend of Machado’s, on their roster.
 Almora has been open about his desire for the Cubs to bring his friend on board ahead of the trade deadline.

-Machado has put together an impressive season so far in 2018, batting.335 to go along with 15 home runs and 44 RBI’s.
-Those numbers would help bolster a Cubs’ offense that has tons of talent, but still has inconsistency issues.
+Machado has put together an impressive season so far in 2018, batting 0.335 to go along with 15 home runs and 44 RBI’s.
+Those numbers would help bolster a Cubs’ offense that has tons of talent but still has inconsistency issues.
 Chicago’s lineup would look scary with Machado joining talents like Kris Bryant, Anthony Rizzo, and Javier Baez.

 Manny Machado is the Cubs ‘main target’ at the trade deadline, per @JonHeyman https://t.co/ewXpv9ZeQo pic.twitter.com/Swe1YWdnAy